reinhardt021/music_wall_app/README.md

 =============
 (Brought to you by Lighthouse Labs)

-Wall app that allows visitors to view a list of songs as well as add more songs to the list.
+Public wall that allows visitors to view a list of songs as well as add more songs to the list if they want.

 ## Getting Started